BonjourPlus/pass_plus/README.md

 Features :
   * creation and edition of statuses
   * real-time status changes update your orders
-  * automatic import and creation of orders from Google Drive
+  * automatic import and creation of orders from/to Google Drive
   * self-creating and organizing orders on Google Drive

 ### Status oriented management